dimi-fn/Various-Data-Science-Scripts/SEO/README.md

   * *meta* <i>**title**</i> *tag* optimization
     * make sure your <title_description> tag is successful (*"title" tag in HTML"*), and that it contains (some of) your target keywords for the best SEO results
   * <i>**headers**</i>: HTML `h1` tag: give good descriptions (not very long or very short) that encompass your target keywords and your target content
-      * Although this might not impact your rankings, optimizing the meta description can improve your current click-through rate since it is often used in search engine results listing.
+      * Although this might not impact your rankings, optimizing the meta description can improve your current click-through rate since it is often used in search engine results listing

-* Optimize your content (<i>**body text**</i>) first for your *customers* and then for *search engines* (since the Natural Language Progress (NLP) has tremendously improved, search engines can comprehend text like human beings better and better over time).
+* Optimize your content (<i>**body text**</i>) first for your *customers* and then for *search engines* (since the Natural Language Progress (NLP) has tremendously improved, search engines can comprehend text like human beings better and better over time)

 * Make search engines understand your <i>**images**</i>: while NLP focuses on text and search engines can take advantage of that, not much help is given to them regarding images (all they can "see" is pixels), video or audio clips, unless specified:
   * improve your `"src"` and `"alt"` HTML attributes with reference to your *images*
   * embrace *structured data* with [*JSON-LD*](https://json-ld.org/) (JavaScript Object Notation for Linked Data) to mark up your code with a specific and rich range of metadata of specific content for *images, video, and audio*.
 In this way, you can optimize the descriptions closer to the keywords and phrases.
-Implementation of structured data allows you to display information about specific content, location, dates, pricing content, and more.
+Implementation of structured data allows you to display information about specific content, location, dates, pricing content, and more
-    * You can use websites like [schema.org](https://schema.org/documents/gs.html) to enhance your schema of your mark up code, and then test the effectiveness of your code with e.g. the [google structure data testing tool](https://search.google.com/test/rich-results?utm_campaign=sdtt&utm_medium=message).
+    * You can use websites like [schema.org](https://schema.org/documents/gs.html) to enhance your schema of your mark up code, and then test the effectiveness of your code with e.g. the [google structure data testing tool](https://search.google.com/test/rich-results?utm_campaign=sdtt&utm_medium=message)

 <br>